The Last Tycoon: Background

-Fitzgerald planned the novel to be "constructed" and "dramatic" like The Great Gatsby, working methodically on it and reading his progress each night to Sheilah Graham.
-Stahr and Kathleen's first meeting was inspired by Fitzgerald and Graham's first meeting; the two had met at a party and danced together.
 Fitzgerald claimed that he would not see fellow contemporary writer Ernest Hemingway until the novel had been published and was deemed a success.
 Fitzgerald told Edmund Wilson that he had written the novel "with difficulty", but was optimistic of its quality, believing it to be his best book that would win back his readers.
 The novel was originally planned to be 50,000 words long, but at the time of Fitzgerald's death, the novel was expected to be 90,000 to 100,000 words long.
 Graham believed that the love story between Stahr and Kathleen was initially an "afterthought" when writing the novel, but grew in importance as the novel progressed.
 Fitzgerald planned the novel in nine chapters, numbered A to I.

 Fitzgerald wished to finish the novel by January 1941 and begin selling it by the fall of that year; however, he was behind schedule when he died in December 1940.
 Graham attributed this to two main reasons: firstly, the novel had expanded from what had originally been planned.
 Secondly, Fitzgerald could only work on the novel "in spurts", owing to his unstable financial situation, his ill health, and his necessity to take time off to write movie scripts so he would have enough funds to continue work on the novel.
-Fitzgerald was having trouble with writing the sixth chapter, but had fixed the problems by the end of the night of his death.
-However, the novel was, according to Graham, "little more than half finished".
+Fitzgerald was having trouble with writing the sixth chapter (numbered "F"), but had fixed the problems by the end of the night of his death.
+However, the novel was, according to Graham, "little more than half finished", while J. Donald Adams, writing for The New York Times, notes that it was "something less than half the projected work", at around 60,000 words long.
+Fitzgerald's daughter, Scottie, wrote that the unfinished novel was "almost the greatest tragedy" of his death: "It would have meant so much to him and to his career and to his reputation in the future."